Commisioned by the Siemens family, and placed in 1912 in Villa Siemens (Villa Apuana) in Forte dei Marmi, Italy.

 Left: Theodor Georgii, ‘Wasserbock’ (Waterbuck), life-size, Bremen, 1912.

 Right: Theodor Georgii, ‘Edelhirsch’ (‘Stag’), life-size, Bremen.
 1912.

-Left: Theodor Georgii, ‘Bildnis Lisl Grimm’ (‘Potrait of Lisl Grimm’).
+Right: Theodor Georgii, ‘Bildnis Lisl Grimm’ (‘Potrait of Lisl Grimm’).
 Displayed at the Grosse Münchener Kunstausstellung’, 1935, Neue Pinakothek.
 Depicted in the official exhibition catalogue as well as in ‘Das Bild’, September 1935.